-- (b) CODE FOR ONE-ACT PLAY CONTEST DIRECTORS AND SCHOOL OFFICIALS.
+(b) CODE FOR ONE-ACT PLAY CONTEST DIRECTORS AND SCHOOL OFFICIALS.
 The Code for one-act play directors and school officials includes the principles described above and the purposes listed in Section 1033 (a-c) and the "Guide For One-Act Play Contest Directors" in the Handbook for One-Act Play.
-The Code requires: - (1) Awareness, understanding and observance of all rules governing the competition for which the director is responsible. - (2) Treatment of company members based on sound educational precepts and the general welfare and health of the student. - (3) Professional courtesy to other directors, Contest Manager(s), adjudicator(s) and participants. - (A) Directors shall communicate the aims and rules of the One-Act Play Contest to all company members in the early stages of the rehearsal process. - (B) Directors shall model professional behavior during the planning, the production rehearsal and throughout the duration of the contest. - (C) Directors shall be responsible for making company members, school officials, parents and patrons aware of the objective criteria described in the Handbook for One-Act Play and the subjectivity involved in the process of adjudication; i.e. evaluating, selecting and critiquing any work of art, including a one-act play. - (D) Directors and company members shall model professional decorum during all phases of the contest.
-For example, directors and company members, as representatives of their schools and communities, shall refrain from disruptive behavior, slanderous or overt actions of disrespect, or any other displays of negative behavior. - (4) Adherence to the One-Act Play Contest calendar and pre-contest planning procedures. - (5) Avoidance of any practice that would endanger the welfare or safety of any company member, including actual contact strikes to the performer.
-Only choreographed stage combat, creating the illusion of physical contact, shall be used in the contest. - (6) Emphasis on the academic progress of all participants through a check of their academic standing. - (7) Protests and reports of violations forwarded to the appropriate District Executive Committee at the zone and district levels and the State Executive Committee at the area, regional and state levels. - (c) Professional Growth and Development.
+The Code requires:

+(1) Awareness, understanding and observance of all rules governing the competition for which the director is responsible.

+(2) Treatment of company members based on sound educational precepts and the gen eral welfare and health of the student.

+(3) Professional courtesy to other directors, Contest Manager(s), adjudicator(s) and participants.(A) Directors shall communicate the aims and rules of the One-Act Play Contest to all company members in the early stages of the rehearsal process.

+(B) Directors shall model professional behavior during the planning, the production rehearsal and throughout the duration of the contest.

+(C) Directors shall be responsible for making company members, school officials, parents and patrons aware of the objective criteria described in the Handbook for One-Act Play and the subjectivity involved in the process of adjudication; i.e. evaluating, selecting and critiquing any work of art, including a one-act play.

+(D) Directors and company members shall model professional decorum during all phases of the contest.
+For example, directors and company members, as representatives of their schools and communities, shall refrain from disruptive behavior, slanderous or overt actions of disrespect, or any other displays of negative behavior.

+(4) Adherence to the One-Act Play Contest calendar and pre-contest planning procedures.

+(5) Avoidance of any practice that would endanger the welfare or safety of any company member.

+(6) Emphasis on the academic progress of all participants through a check of their academic standing.

+(7) Protests and reports of violations forwarded to the appropriate District Executive Committee at the zone and district levels and the State Executive Committee at the area, regional and state levels.

+(c) Professional Growth and Development.
 Directors are encouraged to take advantage of the opportunity for professional growth through affiliations with professional associations and publications.

+Directors' Responsibilities and The Ethics Code

+Responsibilities:

+1. Maintain a safe environment.

+2. Accept, embrace and teach this literal truth, "In a well-planned OAP contest, there are no losers."

+3. Select a high-quality play that highlights the quality of educational theatre in your school and best uses your and your students' talents.

+4. Help your company achieve their highest potential by conducting your production in the highest quality manner.

+5. Familiarize yourself with matters and issues regarding contest rules, contest manage- ment, and contest adjudication.